 To Make the Soy Sauce Mixture

-- The recipe is for one batch of pickling.
-If you are going to make 4 kinds, you have to make 4 x.
+- This soy sauce pickling solution recipe is for one batch of pickles.
+If you are going to make all 4 kinds, you have to make 4 times this recipe.
 If you are making just 2 kinds, make double.
-In a small saucepan, combine soy sauce and rice vinegar.
+In a small saucepan, combine 4 Tbsp soy sauce and 2 Tbsp rice vinegar (unseasoned).

 To Make Daikon Soy Sauce Pickles

-- Peel and cut daikon into quarters lengthwise, and cut them into ¼ inch (6 mm) slices.
+- Peel and cut 1 lb daikon radish into quarters lengthwise, and cut them into ¼-inch (6-mm) slices.

 - Place the daikon slices in a sieve (I use a flat sieve).
-Sprinkle salt over the daikon and spread it evenly.
-Set aside for 30 minutes to withdraw water from the daikon.
+Sprinkle 2 tsp Diamond Crystal kosher salt over the daikon and spread it evenly.
+Set aside for 30 minutes to draw out the liquid from the daikon.

-- Meanwhile, remove and discard the seeds from the red chili pepper and cut it into thin slices.
+- Meanwhile, remove and discard the seeds from 1 dried red chili pepper and cut it into thin slices.

-- Once the moisture is taken out from the daikon, quickly rinse under water to get rid of the salt.
-Then transfer the daikon to a clean towel or paper towel.
+- Once the moisture is removed from the daikon, quickly rinse under water to get rid of the salt.
+Then, transfer the daikon to a clean towel or paper towel.

-- Dry the daikon with the towel and transfer it to the Mason jar.
+- Dry the daikon with the towel and transfer it to a mason jar.

 - Add the chopped red chili pepper and cooled soy sauce mixture.